ngmachado/torpc/README.md

 ## Security Considerations

 - **Development Status**: This library is still in development.
 Use at your own risk.
+- **Privacy Protection**: The library now supports HTTPS, which provides encryption for your data in addition to IP address protection.
+- **Verification**: Always verify that your connections are going through Tor using the provided verification tools.
-- **Not for Critical Privacy Needs**: While this library uses Arti, a legitimate Tor implementation, it has not undergone security audits and should not be used for critical privacy needs.
+- **Security Audits**: This library has not undergone security audits and should not be used for critical privacy needs without thorough testing.
-- **HTTPS Support**: Currently, the library only supports plain HTTP.
-For security-sensitive applications, you should wait for HTTPS support to be implemented.

 ## Future Plans

-- Add HTTPS support
 - Improve error handling and recovery
 - Add circuit isolation features
 - Add circuit rotation features